athrxvaaa/Script-Trimmer/README.md

 # Audio Extraction API

-A FastAPI-based service that extracts audio from video files and automatically chunks large audio files into smaller segments.
+A FastAPI-based service that extracts audio from video files, transcribes the audio, analyzes topics, and creates video segments based on the detected topics.

 ## Features

 - Extract audio from various video formats (MP4, AVI, MOV, etc.) using FFmpeg
 - Automatic chunking of audio files larger than 25MB
+- **NEW**: Automatic transcription using OpenAI Whisper API
+- **NEW**: Topic analysis and segmentation using GPT-4o-mini
+- **NEW**: Automatic video segment extraction based on detected topics
 - Configurable chunk duration (default: 10 minutes per chunk)
 - File management endpoints (list, download, delete)
 - Async file processing
 - Automatic cleanup of temporary files
 - High-quality audio extraction with configurable bitrate and sample rate

+## Complete Pipeline

+When you upload a video file, the API automatically:

+1. **Extract Audio** - Extract audio from the video file
+2. **Chunk Audio** - Split large audio files into smaller chunks (if needed)
+3. **Transcribe** - Transcribe audio using OpenAI Whisper API
+4. **Analyze Topics** - Use GPT-4o-mini to detect topics and timestamps
+5. **Extract Video Segments** - Create video segments based on detected topics
+6. **Return Results** - Provide audio files, transcripts, and video segments

 ## Setup